 CEO Spinologics | President Numalogics

-Eric is the CEO at Spinologics since 2018 and President at Numalogics since 2020.
-He is leading the team of biomedical engineers and specialists in innovative bioengineering projects.
-Prior to joining Spinologics, Eric was Vice President at BDC, a Canadian development bank, where his team engaged with and generated impact for more than 1 200 mid-sized businesses across Canada every year.
-Eric has a Bachelor in Engineering and a Master of Science in technology management from Polytechnique Montréal.
-He also acquired his corporate board of directors certification (designation ICD.D) from McGill Executive Institute & Rotman University in 2018.
-His strategic skills also come in handy on the ice, where he plays hockey every week.
+Eric is CEO at Spinologics since 2018 and President at Numalogics since 2020.
+He thus leads the team of biomedical engineers and specialists in innovative bioengineering projects.
+Prior to joining Spinologics, Eric was VP at BDC, a Canadian development bank, where his team supported some 1,200 Canadian SMEs annually.
+Eric holds a bachelor’s in engineering and a Master of Science in technology management from Polytechnique Montréal.
+He also obtained the corporate director certification (ICD.D) from McGill Executive Institute & Rotman University in 2018.
+His strategic skills also come in handy on the ice, when he plays hockey every week.

 Biomechanical Simulation R&D Specialist

-David is a Biomechanical Simulation R&D Specialist at Spinologics Inc. since 2019.
-He has a Master in mechanical engineering, specializing in spine simulating.
-He’s not only interested in virtual movement as he spends his free time moving on off road ski mountains and on climbing walls.
+David is a Biomechanical Simulation R&D Specialist who joined the Spinologics Inc. team in 2019.
+He has a master’s in mechanical engineering, specializing in spine simulation.
+He’s not only interested in virtual movement; he also spends his free time off-piste skiing in the mountains and rock climbing.